An anterior placenta is a placenta located on the front of the uterus. Most of baby’s small limb movements may be hidden behind the placenta.

 Having all the body work appropriate to balance your pelvis and release your broad ligament and round ligaments is a good choice for any VBAC mom, and also for any mom with an anterior placenta.

-Doing these things now is a good idea!
-You mention you are 20 weeks, that's a good time to get going with your situation: VBAC, Anterior placenta.
+You mention you are 20 weeks, that’s a good time to get going with your situation: VBAC, Anterior placenta.
 Begin now with daily and weekly activities for balance.

-Daily inversions, stretching, pelvic floor lengthening with calf stretches and later with flat footed squats, gentle prenatal yoga, psoas exercises, brisk walking, swimming - all these are good.
-As are the Rest Smart positions now in the 2nd trimester.
+Daily inversions, stretching, pelvic floor lengthening with calf stretches and later with flat footed squats, gentle prenatal yoga, psoas exercises, brisk walking, swimming – all these are good.
+Begin Rest Smart positions now in your 2nd trimester.

 Here are some recommendations for professional help: